 These sonographic images of neonatal brain show echogenic material in the caudothalamic groove, the region of the germinal matrix.
 These ultrasound images suggest grade-1 germinal matrix hemorrhage.
-The ventricles are of normal size and show no hemorrhage.
+The ventricles are of normal size and show minimal intraventricular hemorrhage (IVH).
 Images taken by Dr. Joe Antony, using a Toshiba Xario machine.

 Ultrasound images of this neonatal brain shows massive IVH (intraventricular hemorrhage) from the germinal matrix.
 The IVH (bleed) is seen as intensely hyperechoic material exteding into both lateral ventricles from the frontal to the occipital horns.
 The choroid plexus is obscured by the IVH.
 There is no significant intracerebral extension of the hematoma.
 However, early hydrocephalus is present.
 This suggests grade-3 germinal matrix hemorrhage in this neonate.
 Germinal matrix hemorrhage is graded from 1 to 4 as follows:

 GRADE-4: There is IVH with intraparenchymal hemorrhage.
 (Hydrocephalus may or may not be present).